 Attention new mommies!
 Creative writer Sukanya Sen, mother to a year old boy, shares tips on planning the first trip with your baby.
 And no, this is not a ‘what to carry guide’, which you find plenty online.
-Infact she addresses everything you should consider while planning a holiday travel with your little one – right from where to go and how to plan; to what to do and what not.
+In fact, she addresses everything you should consider while planning holiday travel with your little one – right from where to go and how to plan; to what to do, and what not.
 Take a few tips from her before traveling with an infant!

 Hectic travel plans and chaotic tour schedules are not conducive for infants.
-If it’s a 5 days’ trip, going out every morning for a hectic sight-seeing programme is not a favorable option with babies.
+If it’s a 5 days’ trip, going out every morning for a hectic sight-seeing program is not a favorable option with babies.
 They are too young and delicate to take that travel stress.
-If it’s a seaside vacation, try and spend days on the beach enjoying beach-food and building sand castles.
+If it’s a seaside vacation, try and spend days on the beach enjoying beach-food and building sandcastles.
 Let them enjoy and be on their own.
 In short, plan your trip with light sight-seeing plans and maximum relaxation.

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!

 Glance through all the necessary pointers and keep in mind each of them while choosing the travel destination.
-After all it is your first trip as a mom too!
+After all, it is your first trip as a mom too!
 You have all the reasons to rejoice and relax.
 So, plan your family trip right away and get ready for a memorable experience!

 Looking To Book An International Holiday?